photostructure/exiftool-vendored.js/docs/TAGS.md

 ## JSDoc Annotations

-Each tag in the TypeScript interface includes semantic JSDoc annotations:
+Each tag in the TypeScript interface has JSDoc annotations:

 ```ts
 /**